About us

 General Survey Inspections

-Seabed surveys
+Seabed survey

 Tide and current movement around the base of a structure or pipeline may produce shifting of the seabed levels.
 Scour may leave portions of a structure (particularly leg bases) or a pipeline unsupported, resulting in movement, rocking, displacement, or even rupture of the structure or pipeline.
 Scour prevention devices, such as artificial seaweed mats, can effectively prevent or control scouring problems, but regular seabed inspections are still required to check their continued effectiveness.

-Debris surveys
+Debris survey

 Debris means any material that should not be there, such as lost fishing nets, anchor cables, wire ropes, girders and scrap material dropped over the side from offshore platforms and vessels.